 Kirsten Carr is the Senior Program Director of Student Expectations at CCSSO.
 In this role, she leads our accountability work with states, supporting them in developing and implementing next-generation accountability systems.
 She also supports states as they transition to new assessments aligned to college- and career-ready standards.
 Prior to joining our team, Kirsten practiced corporate law in New York City.
 She specialized in private equity and advising emerging growth companies, as well as working on general corporate matters.
 She also previously worked on education policy in Senator Edward Kennedy’s office and spent several years working on education reform initiatives at the Boston Plan for Excellence.

 Kirsten has a bachelor’s degree in psychology from Middlebury College and a J.D. from Duke University School of Law.

-Monica Taylor is the Senior Program Director of School Leadership and Continuous Improvement.
+Monica Taylor is the Senior Program Director of School Leadership, Teacher Workforce and Continuous Improvement.
 In her role, she is responsible for identifying, developing, and implementing school leadership strategies designed to elevate and prioritize the roles of school leaders in advancing continuous improvement in all schools.
 Through a variety of initiatives, networks, and projects, Monica works with state education agency officials to strategically center school leadership and continuous improvement at the core of change in educational systems.
 Prior to joining our team, Monica worked as program manager of educational services for Goodwill Industries, project director at the Maryland State Department of Education, and as a former public school administrator in the Washington metropolitan area.

 Monica holds a bachelor’s degree in English from Norfolk State University, a master’s degree in educational administration from Regent University, and post-graduate certificates in school leadership from Harvard University and the University of Pennsylvania.